jdittrich/visualUserResearch/guideVisualResearch.md

 * It should be similar to a kind of diagram the participant already knows.
 The templates above correspond to forms like Mindmaps (for the social template), lists (for the Task List and Describe Process-template) and simple line graphs (the mood graph.)
 * Include a small example on the template or on a different sheet of paper, so the participant knows how the result may look like.
 Just don’t use an example out of the domain you do research in.
 * Iterate the templates and improve them during your research.
 If you meet problems with the template, design a new, hopefully improved version before doing the next research session.
-The templates above have gone through several iterations which concerned the example (It had "Lorem Ipsum" on it, and some asked why this is in latin), the wording of the headline and the combination of fields in the templates (the mood graph did originally not have the "is good:"/"is bad:"-Lists at the bottom)
+The templates above have gone through several iterations which concerned the example (It had »Lorem Ipsum« on it, and some asked why this is in latin), the wording of the headline and the combination of fields in the templates (the mood graph did originally not have the »is good:«/»is bad:«-Lists at the bottom)

 ### Literature
 * Sanders, Liz, and Pieter Jan Stappers. *Convivial design toolbox: generative research for the front end of design*.
 BIS, 2012.

-* Literat, Ioana. "“A Pencil for Your Thoughts”: Participatory Drawing as a Visual Research Method with Children and Youth."
+* Literat, Ioana. »A Pencil for Your Thoughts«: Participatory Drawing as a Visual Research Method with Children and Youth.
 International Journal of Qualitative Methods 12 (2013): 84-98.

 If you want to learn about interviewing and research:

 * [Beginner’s Guide To User Needfinding](http://jdittrich.github.io/userNeedResearchBook/)

 Some other mapping methods which are *not* concerned with collecting information, but organizing and displaying it.
 They provided inspiration for the visual methods described here:

 * [Customer Journey Mapping](http://www.smashingmagazine.com/2015/01/15/all-about-customer-journey-mapping/) (Smashing Magazine)
 * [Business Model Canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas) (Wikipedia)
 * [Service Design Blueprint](https://en.wikipedia.org/wiki/Service_blueprint) (Wikipedia)

+Sketchnotes look similar to the participant’s visualizions since they combine diagramming, sketches and text.
+In contrast, Sketchnotes are not based on templates and intended (personal) note keeping.
+[Examples of sketchnotes can be found on sketchnotearmy](http://sketchnotearmy.com/)

 ### License